holepunchto/bare/README.md

 #### `process.env`

 The current user environment.
-If modified, the changes will be visible to JavaScript and native code running in the current process, but will not be reflected outside of it.
+If modified, the changes will be visible to JavaScript and native code running in the current process, including threads, but will not be reflected outside of it.

 #### `process.data`

-The current user data.
-If modified, the changes will be visible to JavaScript and native code running in the current process.
-See [User data](##user-data) for more information.
+The current thread-local user data.
+If modified, the changes will be visible to JavaScript and native code running in the current thread.
+See [User data](#user-data) for more information.

 #### `process.versions`